Yasaman1997/Microprocessors-1/README.md

 Two word instructions are used in this mode.
 One of the words is the address of the data memory space.
 * Usage Examples:
-1. **STS K,Rs** (Store dircet SRAM - Put the Rs contents in place K - K is a 16 bit address)
+1. **STS k,Rs** (Store dircet SRAM - Put the Rs contents in place K - K is a 16 bit address)
-2. **LDS Rd,K** (Load direct from SRAM - Grab the contents of place K in the SRAM and put it in the Rd register)
+2. **LDS Rd,k** (Load direct from SRAM - Grab the contents of place K in the SRAM and put it in the Rd register)

 ## Data indirect mode